NWA World Junior Heavyweight Championship: History

 In March 1976, Hodge vacated the title after being injured in a car accident, marking the end of his record seventh reign as champion.

-In 1979, after the title was vacated, Steve Keirn defeated Chavo Guerrero Sr. in the finals of a tournament to win the title.
-However, Keirn was recognized as champion by New Japan Pro-Wrestling, as well as the Los Angeles and Florida NWA territories, but not by the NWA as a whole.
+In December 1979, after the title was vacated, Steve Keirn defeated Chavo Guerrero in the finals of a tournament to win the title.
+However, Keirn was recognized as champion by New Japan Pro-Wrestling (NJPW), as well as the Los Angeles and Florida NWA territories, but not by the NWA as a whole.
 The title Keirn held was later renamed the NWA International Junior Heavyweight Championship.

-In 1983, the title had two different lineages.
+In 1983, the title had splintered into two different lineages.
 The NWA recognized champion was The Cobra, who worked for NJPW.
-The Cobra held the title from 1983 until 1984, when he lost it against Hiro Saito.
+The Cobra held the title from November 3, 1983 until July 28, 1985, when he lost it against Hiro Saito.
 However, he regained the title that same day.
-The Cobra retained the title until 1985, when NJPW separated from NWA.
-During that time, in 1983, Les Thornton was recognized as champion by Georgia Championship Wrestling.
-The title was vacated when he joined WWF and, Jim Crockett Promotions gave the title to Hector Guerrero in 1984.
-Guerrero lost the championship against Mike Davis and, at Starrcade 84, Davis lost the title to Denny Brown.
-When The Cobra was stripped from the title in 1985, NWA vice president Shohei Baba recognized Davis as the official champion.
+The Cobra's second reign as champion continued until August 1, 1985, when NJPW separated from the NWA.
+During the course of The Cobra's reigns, Les Thornton was recognized as champion by Georgia Championship Wrestling.
+The Georgia title was vacated when Thornton joined the NWA's rival the World Wrestling Federation (WWF).
+Following Thornton's move to the WWF, Jim Crockett Promotions (JCP) awarded the title to Hector Guerrero on July 13, 1984, with JCP claiming that Guerrero had won a tournament for the championship in Los Angeles, California.
+Guerrero later lost the championship in a match against Mike Davis and, at Starrcade '84, Davis lost the title to Denny Brown.
+When NJPW separated from the NWA in August 1985, NWA vice president Shohei Baba recognized Brown as the official champion.
+In May 1988, champion Nelson Royal left JCP while holding the title, after which the championship began being defended in independent promotions until it was abandoned in December 1989.